Superman: Man of Tomorrow: Plot

-Martha gifts Clark a new suit with an "S" imprinted at the front and a cape while the media officially coin the Flying Man as "Superman".
+Martha gifts Clark a new suit with an "S" imprinted at the front and a cape while the media officially coin him "Superman".
 Rudy attacks S.T.A.R.
-Labs in an attempt to gain answers from Lobo but frees him in the process after draining his cell's energy which transforms Rudy into a parasite-like creature and begins invading Metropolis.
-Superman and J'onn work together to stop Rudy.
-However, during the battle, Rudy is draining their powers while extracting information from them.
+Labs in an attempt to gain answers from Lobo but frees him in the process after draining his cell's energy which transforms Rudy into a parasite-like creature who begins rampaging across Metropolis.
+Superman and J'onn work together to stop Rudy, but during the battle, Rudy is draining their powers while extracting information from them.
 The battle results in J'onn's death after being burnt by Rudy.
-A powerless Superman requests help from Lex from prison to help him restore his abilities by sending him to the sun.
+A powerless Superman requests help from an imprisoned Luthor to help him restore his abilities by sending him to the sun.
 Through S.T.A.R.
-Labs CCTV footage, Superman realises Rudy is the Parasite due to Lobo's grenade which was an organic EMP.
-The organic EMP consisted of a purple foam/liquid and was designed to absorb any and all energy it came into contact with, but instead bonded with Rudy's DNA to create the Parasite.
-Lex deduces that the Parasite would have gained Superman's weaknesses from absorbing his energy, and reveals that he has enlisted Lobo after buying out S.T.A.R.
+Labs CCTV footage, Superman realizes Rudy became the Parasite thanks to Lobo's grenade; it consisted of a purple foam/liquid and was designed to absorb energy, but instead bonded with Rudy's DNA to create the Parasite.
+Luthor deduces that the Parasite would have gained Superman's weaknesses from absorbing his energy, and reveals that he has enlisted Lobo after buying out S.T.A.R.
 Labs.

-Lex, Clark, and Lobo devise a plan to lure the Parasite into Metropolis' power plan and use Lobo's Kryptonite ring in hopes to weaken it.
-The plan becomes unsuccessful when the ring fails prompting Lobo to suicide-bomb the Parasite.
-Lex equips the ring with a magnifying pulse rifle and shoots the Parasite, ultimately taking it down.
-Lex then double-crosses Superman but is stopped by an alive J'onn, who faked his death using his abilities.
+Lex, Clark, and Lobo devise a plan to lure the Parasite into Metropolis' power plant and use Lobo's Kryptonite ring to weaken it.
+The plan fails, prompting Lobo to suicide-bomb the Parasite.
+Luthor equips the ring with a magnifying pulse rifle and shoots the Parasite, ultimately taking it down.
+Luthor then double-crosses Superman but is stopped by J'onn, who had faked his death using his psychic abilities.
 With the plan failed, Superman tries to calm the Parasite down by using his humanity and in turn, Superman formally introduces himself to the world as Kal-El.
-Suddenly, the power plant begins to overload.
-The Parasite sacrifices himself to stop it.
-In the aftermath, Superman and J'onn meet at the roof of The Daily Planet where they also see Lobo alive due to his regeneration.
+Suddenly, the power plant begins to overload, and Parasite sacrifices himself to stop it.
+In the aftermath, Superman and J'onn meet at the roof of the Daily Planet where they also see Lobo alive due to his regeneration abilities.
 J'onn laments that they are each the last of their species but Lobo reveals there might be more Martians and Kryptonians out there with J'onn heading off to find them.

 Voice cast

-Note: Batman is seen in a photograph.

 Production

-In May 2020, the voice cast were revealed for the film.
+The voice cast for Superman: Man of Tomorrow was revealed in 2020, with Darren Criss, Alexandra Daddario and Zachary Quinto in the lead, as Superman, Lois Lane and Lex Luthor, respectively.
 In a July interview with DC Comics, writer Tim Sheridan said he drew inspiration from comics Superman: American Alien and Superman: Birthright, with a touch of several others.

 Release

-In July 2019, Superman: Man of Tomorrow was revealed at San Diego Comic-Con.
+Superman: Man of Tomorrow was revealed at San Diego Comic-Con held in July 2019.
 The film was released on digital on August 23, 2020, and on Blu-ray, DVD, and on 4K Ultra HD on September 8.
 The film was made available online for free during DC FanDome on September 12.